software-students-fall2023/git-workflow-practice-jk021227/README.md

 there
 are points that are not always true, I think this is a pretty interesting article that gives a refreshing insight about CS as a form of academia and in the real world.

+Alex Hmitti's comment <p>
+I really enjoyed this article, even if it leaned towards the pessimistic side.
+I agreed with some of the points the author highlighted, especially the lack of modern skills being covered in certain CS curriculums.
+However, I disagree with the view that “theory distracts and confuses” or that “intellectualism rarely produces results.”
+Practical skills and hands-on experience are essential, but I believe that - as with many disciplines - a strong theoretical foundation leads to deeper insights and equips CS graduates to think critically and adapt more effectively.